The Leaving Trains: Career

+Falling James had previously been a member of punk rock bands the Mongrels and the Downers before assembling the group with guitarist Manfred Hofer, bassist Tom Hofer, keyboardist Sylvia Juncosa and drummer Hillary Laddin.
+They played locally for three years, with a handful of drummers, before releasing their first album, Well Down Blue Highway, in 1984 with Terry Graham on drums.

 Following their Kill Tunes LP (1986) for SST Records, Mike Barnett and Eric Stringer replaced the Hofer brothers in the group's lineup.
 Next came Fuck (SST, 1987),Transportational D. Vices (SST, 1988), and the Loser Illusion EP.
 In 1989 Falling James was married to Courtney Love for a short while.
 In 1991 Moreland briefly disbanded The Leaving Trains to form The Power of Sky.

 Along with Power of Sky's bassist, Whitey Sims, Moreland reassembled Leaving Trains with a new lineup including Bobby Belltower (who had briefly played in the previous incarnation of the band) and Lenny Montoya.
 This lineup produced the album The Lump in My Forehead (recorded 1992, released 1993), but later in 1992 Chaz Ramirez (also known as a producer of such bands as Social Distortion and Stryper) and Dennis Carlin took over on bass and drums, respectively.
-Ramirez died on December 2, 1992 (of injuries sustained when an attic floor collapsed underneath him—some of his recordings with the Trains were posthumously released in 1994 on the album The Big Jinx), and Moreland was subsequently kicked out of the group.
-She went on to form a new band under the same name with Melanie Vammen on keyboards, Jimmy Green on Bass, and Allen Clark on drums.
+Ramirez died on December 2, 1992, of injuries sustained when an attic floor collapsed underneath him.
+Some of his recordings with the Trains were posthumously released in 1994 on the album The Big Jinx.
+Moreland was subsequently kicked out of the group.
+She went on to form a new band under the same name with Melanie Vammen (formerly of The Muffs and The Pandoras) on keyboards, Jimmy Green on Bass, and Allen Clark on drums.
 This lineup yielded Smoke Follows Beauty in 1997.

-The Leaving Trains' last studio album, Emotional Legs, features a variety of musicians: Melanie Vammen (now on guitar), Dennis Carlin, Maddog Karla, Miss Koko Puff, Andrew Buscher, Allen Clark, and Jimi Green.
+The Leaving Trains' last studio album, Emotional Legs, features a variety of musicians, including Clark, Green, Vammen (now on guitar), Dennis Carlin, Maddog Karla, Miss Koko Puff, and Andrew Buscher.
 Emotional Legs was released on Steel Cage Records in 2001.
 The Leaving Trains, that same year, would also do their final live performance at The Knitting Factory in Hollywood as a backup band for Australian punk pioneer Rob Younger, performing songs Younger had done with Radio Birdman and The New Christs.
 In 2005, Steel Cage Records released a live Leaving Trains album called Amplified Pillows.
+That year also saw a brief band reunion of Moreland with Manfred and Tom Hofer, and 1985 drummer Hunter Crowley.

 Moreland occasionally wrote for L.A.
-Weekly until 2020 and no longer performs music.
+Weekly until 2020, and no longer performs music.